RobertsLab/resources/docs/Computing-Best-Practices.md

 ## Practical Aspects

-Formost, code should be written so someone else could easily run.
+Foremost, code should be written so someone else could easily run.
 This means they have access and can understand.

 1) Code should be in a Github repository